Salem Assli: Publications

-Salem was working on a 700 pages book dedicated to Savate Boxe Française that he had been researching for 30 years.
+Salem was working on a 700-page book dedicated to Savate Boxe Française that he had been researching for 30 years.
 At the recommendation of a historian on French martial arts, Sylvain Salvini (former President of the International Savate Boxe Française Federation and a Golden Glove) Salem accumulated as many historical documents as possible about Savate.
 The book remains unfinished.
 Salem was still planning to write a book on Filipino martial arts.